 Hiltje van Eck

-caught refugees after the Battle of Arnhem (1944-1945) and opened the house for the veterans
+She took in refugees after the Battle of Arnhem (1944-1945) and opened her house to veterans

 Her story

-The house of Hiltje van Eck in Ede is spacious and warm.
-During the Second World War and then it is always a place where people are welcome.
-Hiltje has a Jewish foster sister.
-They shared the house with Evacuees from the Battle of Arnhem, and there was room for allied veterans and also young German soldiers.
-Hiltje describes the house and the time in which she grew up as loving and secure.
-Hiltje grows up with the war.
-Her house, where she still lives after some wanderings, always remains that safe haven.
+Hiltje van Eck's house in Ede is spacious and warm.
+During and after the Second World War, it has always been a welcoming place.
+Hiltje, for example, has a Jewish foster sister.
+They shared the house with evacuees from the Battle of Arnhem, and there was also room for Allied veterans and young German soldiers.
+Hiltje describes the house and the time she grew up in as loving and safe.
+Hiltje grew up with the war.
+Her house, where she now lives after some wanderings, always remains that safe haven.

 The design

-The fabric of the jacket is an eco-print of leaves and plants from her garden made by Hiltje and 'Sustainable Good'.
+The jacket's fabric is an eco-print of leaves and plants from her garden, created by Hiltje and "Duurzaam Goed."
 A house with a garden full of memories.
-That is why the jacket has the shape of the house.
-The gold on the inside has the pattern of the floor and radiates heat.
-The knitted bag refers to the mazed clothing.
-Clothing was scarce and is passed on from sister to sister but with mazed letters.
-The skirt is made from old pants as Hiltje's mother made skirts at the time.
+That's why the jacket is shaped like the house.
+The gold interior is patterned after the floor and radiates warmth.
+The knitted bag references mesh clothing.
+Clothing was scarce and passed down from sister to sister, but it features mesh lettering.
+The skirt is made from old trousers, just like Hiltje's mother used to make skirts.